Skip to content

 Key functionalities:

-• Loads environment variables for model access
+• Loads environment variables from the agent's .env file

 • Uses ADK TypeScript to manage agent sessions and run the google_search_agent